ACT Math: Strategy & Practice Questions

 How is the ACT Math section scored?

 ACT Math is scored on a scale of 1–36.
 Your raw score (the number of questions answered correctly) is converted to a scaled score using a conversion chart that varies slightly by test form.
-There is no penalty for wrong answers, so you should fill in every bubble — even on questions where you’re guessing.
-The Math score is one of four section scores that contribute to your ACT composite.
+There is no penalty for wrong answers, so you should fill in every bubble, even on questions where you’re guessing.
+The Math score is one of three section scores used to calculate your ACT Composite (along with English and Reading).

 What is a good ACT Math score?